gentlemensbank/GB_yellowpaper/README.md

   - Token representations— tokenized equity shares, non-fungible tokens (badges).

 * Managers need to remain in communication to avoid removal.
-  - Managers can vote between themselves and with members to remove a manager.-Avoid international managers.
+  - Managers can vote between themselves and with members to remove a manager.
+  - Avoid international managers.
 If managers are international make sure they are in similar time zones, they are very trustworthy or you do not need their signature to fully execute transactions.

 ## Vaults